-On the days your child(ren) have forest school it is important they have the right clothing so that they feel comfortable outside and are able to enjoy their time during the Forest School sessions.
-The school does have spare wellington boots so please let the class teacher know if they are needed.
+On the days your child(ren) have forest/beach school it is important they have the right clothing so that they feel comfortable outside and are able to enjoy their time during these experiences.
+The school does have spare wellington boots and water proofs so please let the class teacher know if they are needed.

 |Hat and suncream

 |Sunhat and sun cream or warm woolly hat depending on the weather